vaadin-component-factory/enhanced-date-picker/README.md

 EnhancedDatePicker datePicker;
 datePicker.setParsers("dd-MM-yy", "dd/MM/yy", "dd/MM/yyyy");
 ```
+or by using constructor: `new EnhancedDatePicker(LocalDate.now(), "dd-MMM-yyyy", "dd-MM-yy", "dd/MM/yy", "dd/MM/yyyy");`

 This component can be used in combination with [`<vaadin-date-picker>`](https://github.com/vaadin/vaadin-date-picker).
 In HTML/JS template you can add `<vaadin-date-picker id="datePickerId"></vaadin-date-picker>` and in Java side, you can bind it to `EnhancedDatePicker` like this: